AI News Digest

 HuggingFace Ecosystem Embraces Gemma 4

-Following Google’s Gemma 4 release (covered in yesterday’s digest), HuggingFace rolled out comprehensive ecosystem support across their entire platform:
+Following Google’s Gemma 4 release (covered in yesterday’s digest), HuggingFace rolled out ecosystem support across their entire platform:

 • Transformers: Full integration with the transformers library for all four Gemma 4 variants